DangFengying/RL-based-event-triggered-MPC/README.md

 # RL-based-event-triggered-MPC

-This is official implementation of our paper: Event-Triggered Model Predictive Control with Off-policy Reinforcement Learning.
+This is official implementation of our paper: Event-Triggered Model Predictive Control with Deep Reinforcement Learning.

 ## Installation
 - create a anaconda environment via: `conda create -n empc python=3.8 -y`